dwyl/start-here/README.md

-Start Here
+Start where you are.
+Use what you have.
+Do what you can. ~ Arthur Ashe
 ==========

-A Quick-start Guide for New People.
+A Quick-start Guide for People who want to build awesome apps.

 ## Why?